Diego Rosales (soccer)

-Diego Rosales (born November 1, 2005) is an American soccer player who plays as a defender for USL Championship club Las Vegas Lights.
+Diego Rosales (born November 1, 2005) is a professional soccer player who plays as a defender for MLS Next Pro club Los Angeles FC 2.
+Born in the United States, he represents Mexico at international level.

 Club career

 Born in South Gate, California, Rosales joined the youth academy at Los Angeles FC in 2016, being part of the club's inaugural under-12 side.
 In January 2020, at just age 14, Rosales was called into the Los Angeles FC first-team for their pre-season camp.
-He made his unofficial debut for the senior side on January 25, 2020 in a friendly against Peñarol, appearing in the second half.
+He made his unofficial debut for the senior side on January 25, 2020, in a friendly against Peñarol, appearing in the second half.

 Las Vegas Lights

 On May 5, 2021, Rosales joined Las Vegas Lights, an affiliate club of Los Angeles FC, on a USL academy contract.
 He made his professional debut that night in the USL Championship against LA Galaxy II.
-Rosales came on as a 66th minute substitute for Raheem Edwards as Las Vegas Lights were defeated 0–5.
+Rosales came on as a 66th-minute substitute for Raheem Edwards as Las Vegas Lights were defeated 0–5.

+Los Angeles FC

+On June 21, 2023, Rosales signed a homegrown player contract with Los Angeles FC.

+Personal life

+Rosales is of Mexican descent, with roots in Villa de Hidalgo, San Luis Potosí.